If you’re looking for information on how to choose running shoes that fit your pronation type, you’ve landed on the

 This movement puts stress on the inside of the ankles which can lead to injuries caused by poor shock absorption and improper running technique.
 Included among these injuries is Runner’s Knee, Achilles Tendonitis, Shin Splints, and Plantar Fascitis.

-Three easy ways to tell if you overpronate
+3 Easy Ways to tell if you Overpronate

 - Check the soles of your running shoes.
 If there is more wear on the inner edge of the heel and the large toe/ball of foot area, this indicates that you overpronate.
 And when placed on a flat surface, your shoes will probably tilt inwards slightly.

 - Standing without shoes, look down at your feet.
 If the inside of your soles touch the floor, and there is no obvious arch, your feet are overpronated, or flat.

 - Do the wet foot test.
 Wet your feet before standing on a thick sheet of paper.
 Step off the paper, then examine the impression left behind.
 If there is little difference between the front and back of the print, your feet are overpronated.

 What Overpronators Should Look for When Choosing Running Shoes

 If you are an overpronator, you will do best with stability running shoes that have structured cushioning to provide maximum support.

 A stability running shoe will also distribute the stress of running and limit the degree to which your feet pronate.
 Choose shoes with medial arch support.
 If your feet are extremely overpronated, choose a motion control shoes which has extra cushioning.

 How to Choose Running Shoes Summary

 As you can see, it’s not difficult to choose running shoes for your foot pronation when you know how.
-With so many options in different price brackets, you shouldn’t have a problem finding a pair of shoes that feel comfortable, maximize your performance, and help to prevent injuries.
+With so many options in different price brackets, you shouldn’t have a problem shoes that are comfortable, maximize your performance, and help to prevent injuries.